MikeNikolayev/k8s-log-collection/README.md

 ### debug-pod.yml

 **Purpose:**
 Creates a simple "dns-debug" Pod on your cluster.
 It runs a `busybox` container that remains alive indefinitely, allowing you to exec into it for DNS checks and other low-level network diagnostics.
-The pod mounts a host directory to store logs and other data you may want to collect.
+The pod mounts a host directory to store logs and other data.

 **Key Features:**
-- Uses `busybox` image for minimalistic troubleshooting environment.
+- Uses the `busybox` image for a minimalistic troubleshooting environment.
 - Persistent volume mount from the host at `/var/tmp/dns-monitor`.
-- Ideal for on-the-fly DNS lookups (`nslookup`, `dig` if installed, etc.) and network queries.
+- Ideal for on-the-fly DNS lookups (`nslookup`, `dig`, etc.) and network queries.

 **Usage:**
 ```bash